aembke/fred.rs/README.md

 In many cases applications respond to Redis errors by logging the error, maybe waiting and reconnecting, and then trying again.
 Whether to do this often depends on [the prefix](https://github.com/redis/redis/blob/66002530466a45bce85e4930364f1b153c44840b/src/server.c#L2998-L3031) in the error message, and this interface allows callers to specify which errors should be handled this way.

 Errors that trigger this can be seen with the [on_error](https://docs.rs/fred/*/fred/client/struct.RedisClient.html#method.on_error) function.

+## Protocol Versions

+This module supports both [RESP2](https://redis.io/topics/protocol#resp-protocol-description) and [RESP3](https://github.com/antirez/RESP3/blob/master/spec.md).
+However, only Redis versions >=6.0.0 contain support for RESP3.

+RESP3 has certain advantages over RESP2.
+It supports various new data types such as sets, maps, floating point values, big numbers, etc. Additionally, it has cleaner semantics for handling out-of-band data such as publish-subscribe messages.
+However, these are largely implementation details for the client and will not affect callers.

+That being said, perhaps the most compelling reason to use RESP3 is for streaming support.
+When in RESP3 mode the server can chunk large values into smaller frames to reduce the memory footprint on the server while sending commands.
+This module supports streaming values in this manner (largely in the interest of future-proofing the interface), but it is unclear if or when the Redis server will do this, or what effect it can have on server performance.

+**A note about stability and reliability with RESP3:**

+While RESP3 support has been in Redis 6 for a while now the documentation and real-world examples of its usage is sparse at best.
+In fact, while implementing support for RESP3 I found at least two cases where the spec was either ambiguous or unclear on certain important implementation details.

+This ambiguity tends to revolve around the use of value attributes and the `HELLO` command, however it would not be surprising to learn about issues with the implementation here of other aspects of the protocol.

+While this library does have extensive test coverage (over 1000 real-world tests that cover every combination of centralized, clustered, sentinel, pipelined, non-pipelined, RESP2, and RESP3 clients), RESP3 support is still relatively early in its stability lifecycle.
+For example, it does not even have documentation available on the Redis website (just the github page linked above).
+If you encounter any bugs or strange behavior while in RESP3 mode please file an issue.

 ## Tests